 Advanced Bossa Nova Rhythmic Phrases

-Yet before we move on we must take into consideration one important fact that can greatly influence the rhythmic phrase and that is musical articulation.
-Depending on the type of articulation being used a particular phrase may feel more or less syncopated, more on this in the next lesson.
+Yet before we move on with advanced phrases we must take into consideration one important, but very often overlooked detail that can greatly influence the rhythmic feel of the rhythmic phrase and that is musical articulation.
+Depending on the type of articulation being used, the same phrase may feel more or less syncopated, more on this in the next few lessons.